-An experienced medical malpractice attorney in Augusta can untangle the confusing details and help clients understand how to proceed.
-Most providers will carry medical malpractice insurance, but filing a claim against that is no guarantee of receiving restitution.
+An experienced medical malpractice attorney in Augusta, GA, can untangle the confusing details and help clients understand how to proceed.
+Most providers will carry medical malpractice insurance, similar to motorists in a car accident, but filing a claim against that is no guarantee of receiving restitution.
 Insurance company adjusters and attorneys will work hard to prevent paying claims by trying to show your injuries were caused by something else.

 When you cannot receive satisfaction through an insurance claim, it is time to proceed with a medical malpractice lawsuit.

 In the state of Georgia, there is a two-year window from the date of injury (or death from the injury) to file a medical malpractice lawsuit.
 If you fail to file within the timeframe, you could lose your right to seek the compensation you deserve.
 The attorneys at Barrios Virgüez can explain the process of gathering evidence and building your case for the best possible outcome.